TypeFunc/uh-mfc/README.md

 However, we expect that students with little or no exposure to theoretical computer science will have a hard time if we simply dive right into functional programming with dependent types.
-Therefore, we are now thinking we might try to organize a "Spring Break Boot Camp" consisting of crash courses in some subset of the three other topics ((D) lambda calculus, (E) type theory, and (F) Coq/Agda).
+Therefore, we will probably try to organize a "Spring Break Boot Camp" consisting of crash courses in some subset of the three other topics ((D) lambda calculus, (E) type theory, and (F) Coq/Agda).
 This should ensure that students understand some basic principles that will come up